 The Rector Diabetes Education and Resource Center on the Labette Health campus is such a dream.
 It began when Rhett May was diagnosed with type 1 diabetes at the age of 2.
 His grandparents, Jacque and Kelly Rector, of Parsons, were disappointed in the amount and quality of diabetes-related information available to caregivers, educators and others who might be part of Rhett's life.

-Working with Dr. Manish Dixit,a pediatrician, and a Labette Health committee, the Rectors developed a vision of a facility that could make an impact on the spread of diabetes by educating those most at risk—children.
+Working with pediatrician Manish Dixit, MD, and a Labette Health committee, the Rectors developed a vision of a facility that could affect the spread of diabetes by educating those most at risk—children.
 The vision was shared with allies in the battle against diabetes, including Children's Mercy Hospital in Kansas City, and the excitement grew.
 A generous donation from the Rectors to the Labette Health Foundation funded construction of a home for the vision.

 The result of their efforts was a 2,000-square-foot building that contains classroom space and a demonstration kitchen, plus a vibrant mix of high-tech fitness equipment and interactive media kiosks.
-The new facility was dedicated November 17.
+The new facility was dedicated Nov.
+17.

 Serving a 6 county area, located on the southern edge of Parsons..